 d/ra2max = 1.16142544e+33

 Same problem for nybox and nzbox.
 I don't know how this code works, but the problem should be around here.
 During the loop that starts at 670 I can see i changing from 0 to -2147483648 when setting to min(i,nxbox-1).

 Bye and have a good work.

-#2 Updated by Berk Hess about 10 years ago
+#2 Updated by Berk Hess over 10 years ago